square/intro-to-d3/z02-parts-of-a-graph.md

 ## The D3 Way

 Good news!
 D3 has pieces to help with each of the parts of a graph we listed above!
+However, D3 does this in the spirit of "automating the hard bits you already understand", rather than making it all happen.

 ### Small Helpers

-There are a few operations that come up all the time.
-Min, max, and even both at the same time (extent).
+There are a few operations that come up all the time, such as finding the minimum and maximum values of a data set (even both at the same time, the "extent").

+In D3, our source data is always plain old Javascript objects (POJOs).
+Most often the data is homogenous arrays.

 <div class="example-row-1">
   <div class="example">